Lithium iron phosphate: Physical and chemical properties

 Extraction of lithium from LiFePO_{4} produces FePO_{4} with a similar structure.
 FePO_{4} adopts a Pmnb space group with a unit cell volume of 272.4 Å3, only slightly smaller than that of its lithiated precursor.
 Extraction of lithium ions reduces the lattice volume, as is the case with lithium oxides.
 LiFePO_{4}'s corner-shared FeO_{6} octahedra are separated by the oxygen atoms of the PO_{4}^{3−} tetrahedra and cannot form a continuous FeO_{6} network, reducing conductivity.

 A nearly close-packed hexagonal array of oxides centers provides relatively little free volume for Li^{+} ions to migrate within.
 For this reason, the ionic conductivity of Li^{+} is relatively low at ambient temperature.
 The details of the lithiation of FePO_{4} and the delithiation of LiFePO_{4} have been examined.
 Two phases of the lithiated material are implicated.

 Applications

 LFP cells have an operating voltage of 3.3 V, charge density of 170 mAh/g, high power density, long cycle life and stability at high temperatures.

 LFP's major commercial advantages are that it poses few safety concerns such as overheating and explosion, as well as long cycle lifetimes, high power density and has a wider operating temperature range.
 Power plants and automobiles use LFP.

 BAE has announced that their HybriDrive Orion 7 hybrid bus uses about 180 kW LFP battery cells.
 AES has developed multi-trillion watt battery systems that are capable of subsidiary services of the power network, including spare capacity and frequency adjustment.
 In China, BAK and Tianjin Lishen are active in the area.

+The safety is a crucial property for certain applications.
+For example, in 2016 an LFP-based energy storage system was installed in Paiyun Lodge on Mt.Jade (Yushan) (the highest alpine lodge in Taiwan).
+As of 2024, the system is still operating safely.